Phreakazoidd/Phreakazoidd/README.md

   <br>
   "Treat your ability to control your thoughts with respect.
 It's all that protects your mind from false perceptions" - Marcus Aurelius
   <br>
-  "Many dreams die while suffering" - David Goggins
+  "There's something to be said about living it" - David Goggins